 Painting has an important role to play in our society despite of what people and the art world itself proclaim with frequent judgements.
 Painting – the act of and the responsiveness to – is a role-model to the following:

-- Self-sufficiency, to the reachable measure
+- Self-sufficiency, to the extent possible

 - A sense of devotion outside religions